mendix/docs/content/en/docs/howto/logic-business-rules/set-up-error-handling.md

 ### 4.2 Error Handling – Custom with Rollback

 Any sub-microflow initiated with error handling set to **Custom with rollback** will NOT initiate a new transaction.
 The original transaction will be re-used in the subflow.
 If an error occurs, the transaction will be completely reverted and a new transaction will be initiated so the custom error flow can continue using that new transaction.
-See the follwoing exampe:
+See the following example:

 {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows/18580956.png" width="400px">}}